MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 * Grow and deepen relationships
 * Build the brand

-Focus on solving customer problems in ways that drive business value.
+I am probably not the only marketer to absorb myself in this gratifying sense of nobility that comes with solving customer problems.
+What takes more mental energy - but

-nobility in marketing
+The problem is in ways that drive business value.

 Enhance customer relationships and help identify significant revenue / profit opportunities.